comob-project/snn-sound-localization/paper/paper.md

 * We provided great training opportunities.
 * The project functioned as a successful incubator of ideas.
 * We made some progress in modelling sound localisation with spiking neural networks.
-* Future iterations would benefit from clearer paths to participation and more structure.
+* Future iterations would benefit from clearer paths to participation and more structure / more clearly defined goals.
 +++

 ## Introduction